 Choosing the right hair care products is essential.
 However, with an array of products on the market, it’s easy to get overwhelmed.
-Some shampoos, conditioners, and styling products contain chemicals that, while making hair look great temporarily, can lead to long-term damage.
+Some shampoos, conditioners, and styling products contain chemicals that, while temporarily making hair look great, can cause long-term damage.

 So, you may want to consider switching to products with natural ingredients, free from harsh chemicals and sulfates.
 If you opt for chemical treatments, ensure you give your hair ample time to recover in between and nourish it with deep-conditioning treatments.